 In addition, we develop our students’ transferrable skills which will allow them to become active learners in the present and effective employees in the future.
 Planning for future rewarding careers to help inspire our students’ success today.

 All students have an entitlement to access impartial Careers Education, Information, Advice and Guidance (CEIAG) through their time at school.
-At St Thomas More this is currently provided by a careers professional from the local authority who works in school 2-3 days per week.
+At St Thomas More this is currently provided by a careers professional from the local authority who works in school.
 All Y11-13 students meet individually for personalised independent advice, and any student who it is felt needs additional support is also referred.
-All students who are at risk of NEET are identified KS3 and are offered personalised intervention.
+All students who are at risk of NEET are identified in KS3 and are offered personalised intervention.
 The individual guidance is available to all students as required.

 All pupils in years 8-13 are entitled to: